 What Are Binaural Beats and How Do They Work?

-How Do Binaural Beats Work?
+How Binaural Beats Work

 When the brain processes these two tones, it perceives a third, illusory rhythmic pulse.
 This perceived frequency is the difference between the two tones and is referred to as a binaural beat.